juxor/afaq/markdown/secI5.md

 p.
 45] It is in the arbitration system and communal assemblies that what constitutes anti-social behaviour will be discussed and agreed.

- In terms of anti-social events when they happen, _"when there remains a residue of criminals, the collective directly concerned should think of placing them in a position where they can do no harm, without delegating to anyone the specific function of persecuting criminals"_ [Malatesta, **At the Caf**, p.
+In terms of anti-social events when they happen, _"when there remains a residue of criminals, the collective directly concerned should think of placing them in a position where they can do no harm, without delegating to anyone the specific function of persecuting criminals"_ [Malatesta, **At the Café**, p.
 101] In the case of a "police force", this would not exist either as a public or private specialised body or company.
 If a local community did consider that public safety required a body of people who could be called upon for help, we imagine that a new system would be created.
 Such a system would _"not be entrusted to, as it is today, to a special, official body: all able-